AntoineMeheut/Rokc-Mk3/README.md

 ### End of assembly and SSH access to servers
-Once the 4 cards with their OS installed, you can then connect your computer to the local network of your cluster and access the web interface that will allow you to update your OS and perform all the operations you will need and this even with the command line.
-You can therefore access your 4 cards from the same computer and therefore: we put the screen away, the calvier and the smile!
+Once the 4 cards with their OS installed, you can then connect your computer to the local network of your cluster and access the cockpit web interface that will allow you to update your OS and perform all the operations you will need and this even with the command line.
+You can therefore access your 4 cards from the same computer and therefore: we put the screen away, the calvier and the mouse!

 You must then locate the IP address of each of your cards and connect to the Centos server interface of each card.